88-degrees/Book-of-Changes/e5a4a7e8bf87daguo.md

-# Dà Guò ䷛
+# ䷛ Dà Guò

 * Great Exceeding

-> Chinese: 大过 ䷛ dà guò
+> Chinese: dà guò 大过 ䷛

 <a id="p-116"/>

 <img src="shapes/28.10.jpg" width="101" alt="大过">

-**Dà Guò ䷛** suggests to us a beam that is weak.
+**䷛ Dà Guò** suggests to us a beam that is weak.
 There will be advantage in moving (under its conditions) in any direction whatever; there will be success.

 1.<a id="28.1"/> The first `SIX`, divided, shows one placing mats of the white [*máo*](https://ctext.org/dictionary.pl?if=en&char=茅) grass under things set on the ground.
 There will be no error.